 Mahi Mahs—Virginia Beach

 Open for breakfast, lunch, and dinner seven days a week, Mahi Mahs is located right on Virginia Beach’s Boardwalk, only steps away from the sand and surf.
 While the menu includes American dishes like steaks and burgers, the real standout items are the seafood and sushi.
-On weekends, sit on the patio for live entertainment while you watch the sun set over the ocean.
+On weekends, sit on the patio for live entertainment as the sun begins to set.

 The Boathouse at Rockett’s Landing—Richmond